sarnold/sar-graph-artifacts/README.rst

 Sample data
 -----------

-Sample data from arm64 test devices illustrating the result of Linux kernel option ``CONFIG_EMBEDDED`` on (sar) activities.
-Enabled on Rpi kernel, but no longer exists in 6.8.
+Sample data from arm64 and armv7 test devices illustrating the results of data collection under various loads on different platforms.

 Rockchip with 6.8.x kernel, filename prefix ``sa11``::